Frequently Asked Questions

 Please contact them at 919-681-0468 for information.

 We received a grant from the MDBF in the past.
 May we apply for another grant?Beginning in 2013, organizations may have only one active grant at a time.
 We ask that organizations wait one year after the conclusion of a grant before applying again.
-A final narrative and financial report on the previous grant must be submitted to the foundation before a new proposal is submitted, even if it has been more than one year between grants.
+A final narrative and financial report on the organization’s previous grant must be received by the foundation before a new proposal is submitted.
 It is unlikely that the foundation will fund an organization for more than two consecutive years, and successive grant requests may be less competitive even if the requested support is for different projects within an organization.

-Do we need to include our 990 or audited financial statements with our proposal?No, please do not submit this documentation.
-Save the paper and the postage.
+Do we need to include our 990 or audited financial statements with our proposal?No. The online process will not accept these documents.
+We do require:

 When do we find out if our proposal was funded?Applicants will be notified of the Board of Trustees’ decisions by the end of March or September.